DataIntellectTech/SEMO-downloader/README.md

 from qpython.qconnection import QConnection import plotly.express as px
 ```
-Then make a connection to an exisiting KDB+ HDB process which contains the data obtained by the SEMO-downloader.
+Then make a connection to an exisiting kdb+ HDB process which contains the data obtained by the SEMO-downloader.
 Using this connection we can make a simple query to get the indexprices in EUR for the day ahead auction for a period between 2020.12.10 and 2020.12.12.
 ```python
 with QConnection(host = '<hostname>', port = <portnumber>, username = '<user>', password = '<pass>') as q:
     data=q("""select datetime,priceeur from indexprices where date within (2020.12.10; 2020.12.12),